LSYS/dotfiles/README.md

 │     └── requirements_gis.txt
 ```

-* `requirements/` contain the individual requirement*.txt files
-* `jupyter_notebook_config.py` sets up Jupyter Notebooks to run from Chrome (native from Windows)
+* `jupyter_notebook_config.py`: Needed to make sure notebooks open in Chrome (native from Windows)
-* `install.sh` installs Miniconda, Jupyter Notebook (and its extensions), installs base packages into base, creates `venv`s and install the relevant packages into it.
+* `install.sh`: Installs Miniconda, Jupyter Notebook (and its extensions), installs base packages into base, creates `venv`s and install the relevant packages into it.

 ### NPM